Confidenceman02/django-elm/README_pypi.md

 -}
 ```

 That's right!
-Djelm makes it uneccessary to ever need to write your own flag decoders, which can be a hefty task if the shape of your flags is
+Djelm makes it uneccessary to ever need to write your own flag decoders, which can be a hefty task if the
+shape of your flags is complicated.
-complicated.
-Whatever we define as our flag shape in Python will determine the decoders we find in our Elm program.
+Whatever we define as our flags shape in Python will determine the decoders we find in our Elm program.

 Let's put this to the test and change the `IntFlag` class to something else for our default program: